groundhoggwp/groundhogg/README.txt

 * Finished implementing the Create User Action.
 * Fixed bug where add from gives a warning.
-* Tracking now uses the Logged in user as a contact if it exists so that if you're logged in replacement codes
+* Tracking now uses the Logged in user as a contact if it exists so that if you're logged in replacement codes among other functionality will work on the front end.
-* among other functionality will work on the front end.
+* Added reporting ranges to the active contacts column in funnel list

 = 0.9.8 =
 * Added Welcome Page